PowerStream Universal Power Supply Technology

 3. Step by step storage procedure: 1.
 Completely charge the battery before storing.
 2. Store the battery in a cool, dry location, protected from the elements.
 3. During storage, monitor the specific gravity (flooded) or voltage.
 Batteries in storage should be given a boost charge when they show a 70% charge or less.
 Completely charge the battery before re-activating.

-Continental Battery Storage:
+Continental Battery Storage

 Q: Will a battery rapidly self discharge if placed on concrete?